 Obsessive-compulsive disorder (OCD) is an

-.
-The person suffers from unwanted repetitive thoughts and behaviors.
+anxiety disorder.
+A person with OCD has unwanted repetitive thoughts and behaviors.

 The genes that you inherit from your family may play a role in the development of OCD.